Title: Reed’s First Week at the BAU

 “The AD?
 Isn’t he usually a little more…standoffish?”
 Dave asked.

 “He’s a human and likes to meet new magical beings and creatures.
 Reed’s already agreed to meet with him.
 This was before Reed had decided to share his talking.”
 There was no way that the Council would allow the FBI to not allow Reed to go with him, no matter what.
 The Council was all for the protection of Reed.
-He was fairly certain there was a new family three houses down that had moved in just in protection of Reed.
+He was fairly sure there was a new family three houses down that had moved in just in the protection of Reed.

 “Sir!
 I’m so glad your back.”
 Garcia hugged him and then started to look around.
 “Where’s Reed?”

 “That’s the question of the day.
 He’s given me the slip and seems to be hiding from me.”

 “Reed is adept at hiding from me in the bond.
 I can feel him and know that he’s okay but actually locating him.
 That’s another story.
 He’ll come out when he’s ready.”
 Aaron turned to look at Garcia.
 “So you have little pockets for Reed to hide in.
 How did you…”

 “Get the director to sign off on it.
 Well, I laid it all out for him.
 No matter his age, Reed is one of few dragons in the world.
 Do you know how much trouble the FBI would get in with the magical beings of the world if Reed is taken captive here?
 Injured here?”